 Federal Pell Grants are awarded to undergraduate students who display exceptional financial need and have not earned a bachelor's, graduate, or professional degree.
 Amounts usually change yearly.
-The maximum Federal Pell Grant award is $6,095 for the 2018–19 award year (July 1, 2018, to June 30, 2019).
+The maximum Federal Pell Grant award is $6,895 for the 2022–23 award year (July 1, 2022, to June 30, 2023).
 The amount of Federal Pell Grant funds a student may receive over the student’s lifetime is limited by federal law to be the equivalent of six years of Pell Grant funding.

 The Pell is adjusted based on enrollment.
 A student enrolled: full-time (12 hours) will receive 100% of their award, three quarter time (9 hours) will receive 75% of their award, half time (6 hours) will receive 50% of their award, and less than half time (5-3 hours) will receive 25% of their award.

 Federal SEOG (FSEOG) is a grant for undergraduate students with exceptional financial need who are eligible to receive the Federal Pell Grant in the same award year.
-Priority will be given to students who meet the March 15th priority date for the 2018-2019 academic year.
-Please be advised that the priority deadline for the 2019-2020 academic year is January 15, 2019.

 Availability of funding is very limited.

 This state program provides financial assistance to students with demonstrated financial need who graduated from a Texas public or accredited high school and have no conviction of a felony or crime involving a controlled substance.
-Students must also have completed the Recommended High School Curriculum or Advanced High School Program or higher to be considered for this program.
+Students must also have completed the Recommended or Distinguished High School Curriculum or Advanced High School Program or higher to be considered for this program.
 Awarding of the TEXAS Grant is dependent upon the availability of funds.

 Federal School Code: 003661